aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xltx-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLTX to PPTX on Android via Java or Online App" h2="Transform XLTX to PPTX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XLTX to PPTX conversion is a useful feature for Android applications.
+It allows users to convert their XLTX files into PPTX format, which is a more versatile and widely used format.
+This conversion is especially useful for users who need to share their XLTX files with others, as PPTX files are more widely accepted and supported.

+<h2>How Aspose.Total Helps for XLTX to PPTX Conversion</h2>
- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLTX to PPTX conversion feature inside your Android applications.
-In the first step you can export XLTX to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to PPTX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLTX to PPTX.
+The first step is to export the XLTX file to PDF using Aspose.Cells for Android via Java.
+After that, Aspose.PDF for Android via Java can be used to convert the PDF to PPTX.
+This process is simple and efficient, and it allows users to quickly and easily convert their XLTX files to PPTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}